TiFalcom/meli-fraud/README.md

 │
 ├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
-├── models             <- Trained and serialized models, model predictions, or model summaries │
+├── model              <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.